NaveenChoudharyy/TransGlobe_Business/README.md

 - Loaded 10 Excel source files into relational tables.
 - Solved 40 business problems using SQL Server.
 - Performed data cleaning and validation in Python/Jupyter.
+- Performed 20 business-focused EDA questions using summary tables and visualizations.
+- Created analytical bands and interaction analyses for operational variables.
 - Prepared the dataset for binary classification.
 - Implemented multiple classification algorithms.
 - Compared models using Class 1 precision, recall and F1-score.